The benefits of pet therapy

 It’s common for a resident to have a care plan around personal goals they want to achieve, whether that is physically, socially or mentally.
 Pet therapy can provide assistance to reach certain individual goals and fits well within care plans.

-Aged care nurses, caregivers or pet therapy teams can access an individual on whether they are meeting their aspirations and goals in their care plan.
+Aged care nurses, caregivers or pet therapy teams can assess an individual on whether they are meeting their aspirations and goals in their care plan.

-• Increasing in verbal communication and development of social skills
+- verbal communication and development of social skills;

-What pet would you love to see visit you in aged care?
-Tell us in the comments below.
+What type of pet would you love to visit you in aged care?

 Related content